Key Takeaways

 With today’s busy schedules, many people find it helpful to attend therapy online via a telehealth platform like Rula.
 Whether you’re looking for individual, couples, or family counseling, Rula makes it easy to find the right care for your needs.

 In just a few clicks, our therapist-matching program can help you find a therapist who takes your insurance.
-And rather than waiting weeks or months for an appointment, you can schedule your first session as early as this week.
+And rather than waiting weeks or months for an appointment, you can schedule your first session as soon as tomorrow.